 Explore the many features of Keweenaw National Historical Park.
 These short multimedia presentations provide details on park places and stories.
-The videos average two to three minutes in length.
+The videos average two to five minutes in length.

 The Calumet Visitor Center at the Union Building